 Research.
 Read.
 Plan.
 The more work you do before hand, the more money you can save.
 It may take a bit of time, but you will be glad you invested the time when you see the money you saved.

-I hope this gave you some new ideas of ways to save on your Alaskan cruise.
-If you have been on a cruise before (or are planning to go soon), I’d love to know some of your tips for saving money on a cruise!
+I hope this gave you some ideas of ways to save on your Alaskan cruise.
+Do you have any other ideas for how to see Alaska on a budget?

 Want some more practical cruise tips?
 Here are 21 things I wish I had known before our first Alaskan cruise – and some of these tips apply to all cruises, not just Alaskan ones!